polyphony-chat/docs/docs/Protocol Specifications/core.md

 extension named `chat` would have routes starting with `.p2/chat/`.

 ### 8.1.3 Extending existing extensions

+To grow the ecosystem of interoperable [services](#9-services), it is encouraged to first develop a generic version of that service, which acts as a shared base for all implementations.
+This shared base can then be extended with the exact, non-service-critical features that are needed for a specific implementation.

+For example, a generic, federated chat service extension might offer routes for adding reactions to messages.
+However, a route for adding reactions with full-screen animation effects would be better suited as an implementation-specific detail.

 If possible for the given use case, P2 extensions should depend on and extend already existing, officially endorsed P2 extensions.